unbit/uwsgi-docs/Install.rst

    # ... or if you want to install the latest LTS (long term support) release,
    pip install http://projects.unbit.it/downloads/uwsgi-lts.tar.gz

-Or you can use ruby gems
+Or you can use ruby gems (it will build a binary with ruby/rack support).

 .. code-block:: sh